 - Let the mixture cool until it hits room temperature.

 - Strain and serve.

-Grown in certain parts of North America and Central Europe, elderberries can be created into syrup to help fight the first signs of flu.
-Studies have shown that it’s incredibly effective, potentially due to the berry’s high levels of vitamins A and C, as well as antioxidants and flavanoids.
+Grown in certain parts of North America and Central Europe, elderberries can be used to help fight the first signs of flu.
+Studies have shown that it’s incredibly effective, potentially due to the berry’s high levels of Vitamin A and C, as well as antioxidants and flavonoids.